ASM Master Class: Narrative Threads: How Perishable Material Culture Illuminates the Ancient Americas

 When

-9 to 11 a.m., March 7 to 28, 2025
+9 – 11 a.m., March 7 – 28, 2025

 Fridays, March 7, 14, 21, 28, 2025

 In-person Only.
-Space limited to 12 persons.
+Space limited.

 In this four-part series, Dr. Edward A. Jolie explores the stylistic diversity and cultural significance of perishable material culture such as string, nets, baskets, textiles, and footwear across the Americas over the last 14,000 years.
 Emphasis is placed on how these objects, which only survive under conditions of exceptional preservation, enhance our understanding of ancient Native American lives and livelihoods and illuminate venerable human-environment relationships with implications for contemporary Native peoples.